vuejs/vue-cli/docs/guide/html-and-static-assets.md

 By default, a Vue CLI app will automatically generate prefetch hints for all JavaScript files generated for async chunks (as a result of [on-demand code splitting via dynamic `import()`](https://webpack.js.org/guides/code-splitting/#dynamic-imports)).

-The hints are injected using [@vue/preload-webpack-plugin](https://github.com/vuejs/preload-webpack-plugin) and can be modified / deleted via `chainWebpack` as `config.plugin('prefetch')`.
+The hints are injected using [@vue/preload-webpack-plugin](https://github.com/vuejs/preload-webpack-plugin) and can be modified / deleted via `chainWebpack` as `config.plugin('prefetch-app')`.

 Example: